 Schedule some calm into your life with our weekly meditation sessions.
-Claim Thursday evenings for yourself, to escape for some peace and quiet, calm and serenity.
+Claim a regular evening for yourself, to escape for some peace and quiet, calm and serenity.
 Being at peace with yourself is the best way to aim for peace in our world.
 Set mindfulness and meditation as priorities in your life.
 Everything else follows!

 This is an ideal way to continue your practice if you have previously experienced a Mindfulness & Meditation course with Yvette.
 Or you have some experience of meditating from elsewhere.
 This is not a beginner’s class but for anyone wanting to keep inspired.

 - Each week: A relaxing cuppa when you arrive 7.15 onwards